An open letter: 32 Reasons Why I Love Spain

 31. Walking paths all over the country.
 I’m a big walker, and I love finding GR and PR walking paths anywhere I go.
 The Camino de Santiago is just the beginning – there are (more or less) well-marked paths connecting every town across the Iberian Peninsula, and the population density means you’re usually not more than a few kilometers from the next town.

 32. It’s close to everywhere else in Europe.
 Want to take a special someone for a romantic weekend in Paris?
 It’s right around the corner.
-London?
-Just a little bit past Paris.
+What about London?
+Turns out, that’s just a little bit past Paris.
 Actually, there are a few dozen countries you can fly to in just a couple of hours.
 And since Spain is a major tourist hub, flights aren’t that expensive.

 So that’s 32 reasons, but I could keep going.
 For the sake of brevity (and to leave myself the option of writing a part two) I’ll stop there.